jclin22009/CS107-Notes/January 24, 2022.md

 # January 24, 2022: Stack and Heap

-!!! abstract
-    Overview: We will understand where variables go in memory.
+> Overview: We will understand where variables go in memory.

 ## Before the Lecture